5 + 1 ways to use illustrations to tell your story in a memorable way

 If you have a lot of information you would like to include on your website, it’s a good idea to include some visuals, otherwise your audience can be put off without engaging with otherwise important information.
 In this case, people usually use some stock images to break up long blocks of text, and while this is a good option, these photos are often not too specific to the subject.
 Enter illustrations!
 With an illustration, you can be as specific as you want or need to be, and the illustrator can create a set of illustrations that you can use and reuse as necessary related to specific policy areas.

-4 - Visualising your story in space - ILLUSTRATED MAPS
+3 - Visualising your story in space - illustrated maps

 You can use illustrated maps to tell the story of your growing company as it related to the neighbourhood, city or country where you are based.
 The way a company moves in space can tell a lot about its growth and its values.
 You can also show the development of a neighbourhood or city by showcasing the different businesses that have opened in the last few years, or compare the change by looking at an area in a specific timeframe.
 Maps are also a great device if you want to offer tourism advice or list culinary, art and entertainment options.

-5 - Illustrating your company culture, values and purpose - collaborative TEAM MURALS
+4 - Illustrating your company culture, values and purpose - collaborative team murals

 Team murals are an incredible tool to bring your team together and reflect on your values and purpose as a community.
 Furthermore, as a collaborative and creative project, it’s a great way to inspire your team and lead to deeper bonds among them.
 By rediscovering your mission and purpose and turning them into a coherent large-scale illustration, your team will feel a bout of energy that will help them work together even in a hybrid workplace.
 Check out these examples of past murals: